 Hearing that your mortgage application has been declined is frustrating and upsetting but this doesn’t mean you can’t still secure a mortgage.
 Each lender has its own criteria — whilst you may not be the right fit for one lender, you may suit the lending criteria of another.
 There are numerous reasons why your application may have been refused and there are steps you can take to try and resolve the issue before reapplying for a mortgage.

 There are various stages throughout the process when your application can be rejected and we’ll detail them here for you.
 Should you find yourself in this position, it’s best to speak to a mortgage broker for help on how to proceed.

 You have been refused a mortgage in principle

 It could be because you haven’t passed the credit check.
 Your credit score may be good with one credit reference agency but the lender may have carried out the check via a different one.
 Alternatively, your credit score may be too low in general but there are ways you can improve it.
 Another reason may be that the lender feels you have an insufficient history of employment.
-As lenders have different criteria, you may be able to get a mortgage in principle elsewhere but it’s important to find out why were you were rejected first.
+As lenders have different criteria, you may be able to get a mortgage in principle elsewhere.
+However, it’s important to find out why were you were rejected first.

 Your mortgage is declined after you have received a mortgage in principle